Project outline and feedback

 Managing Your Health Online

-We offer up to 3 sessions training covering any of the following activites/skills:
+We offer up to 3 sessions one to one training sessions covering any of the following activites/skills:

 - set up and use email